By Ingrid Hilb

 On a second - place, comes what many have called: “the conscious beauty diet”, which means developing more mindful habits when purchasing new products.

 Now talking about ingredients, here are some leading the list for a third-place trend.
 CBD is the most hyped one right now, understood as hemp or sativa, brands like Kiehl’s have infused it into their products due to its anti – inflammatory and antioxidants benefits.
-Also, consumers seem to be loving ingredients like berries, pumpkin, and goat milk into their products.
+Also, our own in house award winning brand SuperfoodLx products do miracles for your Skin and Hair.

 And lastly but no least, brands have been working on a “positive packaging” like the one made from plantable paper for a more compostable one and fully recycled packing contributing to reduce their footprint and become more eco- friendly.
 All of our brands at The Positive Company use plastic free and reusable packaging!